The drunk guest

 The lost charger

-Two travelers were going to charge their mobile phones but then discovered that they had left the charger in the room where they last stayed.
-They immediately called the reception there.
-The kind employee who answered had not heard about a charger being found but was going to investigate and call the two travelers back.
-There had only been one outlet available in the room so the travelers could tell the receptionist exactly where the charger had been.
-The receptionist went straight to the housekeeping staff and spoke to them in an authoritative tone.
-By the middle of the next day, the travelers had not heard back from the receptionist so they called again to inquire about the charger and were told that it had not been found.
-On the third day, they were still waiting for an update on the charger, but when they called it turned out that the charger had been found.
-The receptionist offered to send it by mail to an address in Reykjavík provided by the travelers.
-A week later, there was an announcement from the Post Office about a package delivery.
+Two travelers were about to charge their cell phones when it turned out that they had forgotten their charger in the room where they had last stayed.
+They immediately called the front desk.
+The friendly employee had no idea that anything had been found, but was going to investigate and call back.
+There was only one outlet in the room, so the travelers could tell the employee exactly where the charger had been.
+The employee went straight to the cleaning staff and spoke to them in an authoritative tone.
+By the middle of the next day, nothing had been heard of the charger, so the travelers called again to check if the device had been found, but that was not the case.
+On the third day, nothing had been heard of the charger again, but when the travelers contacted them, it turned out that the charger had been found.
+The employee offered to mail it to the address the travelers provided in Reykjavík.
+A week later, a notification came from the Post Office about a package.

 The questions